allan-simon/taiga-contrib-ping-federate-auth/README.md

 ### Taiga Front

-Download in your `dist/js/` directory of Taiga front the `taiga-contrib-google-auth` compiled code:
+Download in your `dist/js/` directory of Taiga front the `taiga-contrib-ping-federate-auth` compiled code:

-Download in your `dist/images/contrib` directory of Taiga front the `taiga-contrib-google-auth` google icon:
+Download in your `dist/images/contrib` directory of Taiga front the `taiga-contrib-ping-federate-auth` google icon:

 ```bash
   cd dist/images/contrib